-Why significant How our audit addressed the key audit matter At 30 June 2023, the Group held \$54.5 million in inventories representing 9% of total assets.
-Our audit procedures included the following: - Assessed the application of the Group's inventory costing As detailed in Note 11 of the financial report, inventories are valued at the lower of cost and net realisable value.
-There is judgement involved in determining the cost of inventories and in assessing net realisable value. methodology, specifically in relation to freight and customs duties, and whether this was consistent with the requirements of Australian Accounting Standards.
-The cost of inventories includes elements relating to the costs of freight and customs duties.
-Judgements were involved in the process of allocating these costs to inventories.
-Assessed the basis by which the Group ensures inventory was recorded at the lower of cost and net realisable value, including the rationale for recording specific adjustments to value inventory below cost.
-In doing so, we examined sales margins achieved, the process for identifying specific slow There is also judgement involved in estimating the value of inventory which may be sold below cost and determining the net realisable value of this inventory.
-Such judgements include expectations for future sales and inventory clearance plans. moving inventories, historical inventory turnover and expected future sales. - Considered the related financial report disclosures.
+How our audit addressed the key audit matter

+Our audit procedures included the following:

+- Assessed the application of the Group's inventory costing methodology, specifically in relation to freight and customs duties, and whether this was consistent with the requirements of Australian Accounting Standards. - Assessed the basis by which the Group ensures inventory was recorded at the lower of cost and net realisable value, including the rationale for recording specific adjustments to value inventory below cost.
+In doing so, we examined sales margins achieved, the process for identifying specific slow moving inventories, historical inventory turnover and expected future sales. - Considered the related financial report disclosures.